 The Maryland Department of Agriculture placed much of Maryland under quarantine because EAB have now been found in five Maryland counties.
 It was first found in Prince Georgeís County after infested ash nursery stock as illegally shipped into the state in 2003.
 It was detected through survey in Charles County in 2008.
 In 2011 it has been confirmed in Allegany, Anne Arundel, and Howard counties.

-For the year 2011, no spraying is necessary to suppress gypsy moths because populations are very low in Montgomery County.
+In the past several years, gypsy moth populations have been very low in Montgomery County.
+No spraying or other treatments are necessary to suppress gypsy moths.
 Field surveys, or counts of egg masses tell us that the numbers of gypsy moths are low enough that little damage to trees is expected.
 Will we see some caterpillars?
 Yes, but not so many that the trees will suffer long-term damage.

 If your tree has been defoliated in recent years, be sure to water the tree through the hot summer months, and if you can, give it a deep-root fertilization treatment.
 If your tree has more than 50 percent of its leaves eaten by gypsy moths this year, please contact us(or call 311).